peitor/sw-craftmanship-ddd/Notes-Development-Approach.md

   * DISCUSSION:
   *    What does "game finishes" mean?
   *    write 1 integration test, is that enough?

-# What is ugly at the moment?
-2019-05-13
+What is ugly at the moment?

   * The raising of the event is still in the Game.
-  * The world hooks up events...
-Is that responsibility of the world?
+  * The static Database behaves like a database.
+Parallel test runs fail.
+Sounds familiar? :)